 - Please follow the rules and regulations of the match as articulated on the AUA web site.

-- No formal or informal communication is necessary until after the match results are returned in late January 2015.
+- No formal or informal communication is necessary until after the match results are returned in January 2016.

 At the conclusion of the interview days, a final weighted score for each applicant is calculated from the scores submitted by each committee.
 This becomes the basis for the preference list to be submitted to the AUA match in January.
 The faculty meets immediately after the interviews to review this list and make minor adjustments as needed.
 Once completed, the list is submitted and the process is complete.